minitest/minitest/README.txt

 minitest/mock by Steven Baker, is a beautifully tiny mock object framework.

+minitest/strict_mock by Cainã Costa, is a stricter superset of minitest/mock, for intelligent mocks, both on isolated and integrated tests.

 minitest/pride shows pride in testing and adds coloring to your test output.
 I guess it is an example of how to write IO pipes too. :P